danielharrell/does_music_move/does_music_move.md

-through every note between, but now also *across* the circumference, through the one note inside it, in being always guided by that note, as a center of orientation and gravity.
+through every note between, but now also *across* the circumference, through the one note inside it, in being always guided by that note, as a center of orientation.

 This is perhaps as far as the circumference image could, or should, be pressed.
-But again, it gives a geometric form to the complete sense made by the space in which music must move, to be heard as music at all.
+But again, it gives a geometric form to the complete sense made by the space in which music moves.
 And this is the sense in which we *inhabit* that space in hearing it.
 To be sure, the development of this sense, as shown by the specifically *tonal* context in which we hear